rtflynn/Cifar-Autoencoder/README.md

 To be fair, the larger model may simply need more training time to catch up to the smaller one.

 ## Convolutional + Fully Connected
 Next I tried models which begin and end with convolution layers, but which have some dense layers in the middle.
 The main idea was that convolutional filters should be able to pick up on certain geometric features, and the dense layers might be able to figure out a representation for these features.
 Again the results were not very promising, but maybe more training time would improve the models.
+The following image came from a model with structure Conv->Pool->Conv->Pool->Conv->Dense->Dense->Upsample->Conv->Upsample->Conv, where each convolution except the final one has num_channels=32, kernel_size=3, strides=1, padding=same, activation=relu.
+The final convolution is a 1x1 convolution with sigmoid activation.
+This model was trained for 5 epochs.

 ![Convolutional + Dense](/images/ConvDense-8-8-32-minsize.png)